 BSC (Hons), PhD

 Dr Richard Gray is a Senior Research Fellow in the Surveillance, Evaluation and Research Program at the Kirby Institute.
-He has as held a position as an infectious disease modeller at the Kirby Institute since 2007.
+He leads the Mathematical Epidemiology and Evaluation Research Group and has extensive experience designing, implementing, and analysing models of the transmission of HIV, viral hepatitis, other sexually transmitted infections (STIs), SARS-CoV-2, and arboviruses.